Chremastistophilia (Being Robbed)

 - 03Chremastistophilia — Wikipediadefinition ('sexual arousal obtained from being robbed'), Greek etymology from chrematistes ('money-dealer/money-maker') plus -philia, and the mirror term kleptolagnia

-- 04John Money — WikipediaJohn Money (1921-2006), his popularising of the term paraphilia and the lovemap framework (Lovemaps, 1986) within which 1980s -philia coinages such as this term arose
+- 04John Money — WikipediaJohn Money (1921-2006), his popularising of the term paraphilia and the lovemap framework (Lovemaps, 1986) within which late-20th-century -philia coinages such as this term arose

 - 05The Armed Robbery Orgasm: A Lovemap Autobiography of Masochism (1993) — Ronald W. Keyes & John Money (Internet Archive)documented case linking arousal during armed robbery to masochism and submission, the best-known illustration of the theme

-- 06Scorolli et al. (2007), Relative prevalence of different fetishes, Int.
-J. Impotence Research 19(4):432-437major fetish-prevalence survey that does not register so rare and narrow an interest, supporting the very-low prevalence framing
+- 07Scorolli et al. (2007), Relative prevalence of different fetishes, Int.
+J. Impotence Research 19(4):432-437major fetish-prevalence survey of online communities that does not register so rare and narrow an interest, supporting the very-low prevalence framing